 On August 2, 2010, the crew arrived to dismantle the original Ponderosa Motel.
 It was not destroyed, but taken apart and recycled, or reused where possible.
 All the Pan-Abode cedar was carefully preserved and will be used again in keeping with Elizabeth Lake Lodge's efforts to keep our planet sustainable.

 The first two weeks of August saw the old building removed and the groundwork starting for the new building.
-The slideshow will open in a new window, close the window to come back to this page.

 Second half of August

 The second half of August brought us the start of foundation and the first ICF (Insulated Concrete Forms) poured.
 Nichol Contracting is taking care of the second phase build just as they did for the first building.
 The basement was used for storage of the ICF which filled it and then some.
 ICF will be used for the entire exterior for superior sound proofing and insulation over wood frame construction.